 “It’s not my job”

-2. Ask for feedback
+2. Ask for Feedback

 Customer feedback is the holy grail of unique insights about your service.
 More so, it’s used to measure customer satisfaction, learn about customer behaviour changes, and identify areas that need immediate improvement.

-3. Respond to feedback
+3. Respond to Feedback

-Responding to feedback is vital, especially if it’s a complaint because it gives you a window of opportunity to repair the problem before it gets worse.
+Responding to feedback is vital, especially if it’s a complaint, because it gives you a window of opportunity to repair the problem before it gets worse.
 Not only that, but it proves to the customer that you’re listening and that you are ready to take immediate action to rectify their problem.

-It may seem obvious, but achieving customer service excellence stems from having a robust product knowledge.
+It may seem obvious, but achieving customer service excellence stems from having robust product knowledge.
 In fact, how can you suggest the right product to solve your customers’ problem if you don’t know how they work, their benefits and their features?

 Empathy is the ability to understand and share the feelings of someone other than yourself – it can even be developed and improved over time.
-It’s a vital customer service skill because your ability to empathise with a customer and craft a message that steers them towards your solution is invaluable.
-For this reason, you need to practice empathy to understand your customers’ frustrations and challenges to overcome their hurdle together.
+It’s a vital customer service skill as your ability to empathise with a customer and craft a message that steers them towards your solution is invaluable.
+For this reason, you need to practice empathy to understand your customers’ frustrations and challenges to overcome their hurdles together.